gbv/elma/elma.md

 identifiers
   : an array of distinct entity URIs, each given as string

+<div class="note">
+The result format is fully compatible with [OpenSearch Suggestions], so every search base URL of an ELMA microservice can also be used as OpenSarch Suggestions service.
+</div>

 The order of entities is expected to result from relevance ranking.
 The query parameter "search" SHOULD NOT be expected to follow a specific search syntax or query language but a plain string.

-The response of an entity search MUST include a **Content-Language** header giving the language of labels and descriptions in the response.
+The response of an entity search MUST include a "Content-Language" header giving the language of labels and descriptions in the response.
 The language SHOULD be influenced by Accept-Language response field and an optional request parameter "language".

-<div class="note">
-The result format is fully compatible with [OpenSearch Suggestions], so every search base URL of an ELMA microservice can also be used as OpenSarch Suggestions service.
-</div>
+The response to a HTTP GET request at entity search base URL *without* query parameter "search" is not specified by this specification.
+A service can treat such request equal a request with parameter "search" set to the empty string but it can also response with another kind of JSON document.
+If entity search base URL and entity lookup base URL are equal, a missing parameter "search" SHOULD be handled equal to a missing parameter "uri".

 <div class="example">
 Request: